 6. Get reviews

 Positive reviews will get you trust and make your business stand out from competitors, so encourage them as much as possible.
-Use your email database to ask your customers for reviews on the sites where you’d most like testimonials (eg Yelp, Tripadvisor, Trustpilot).
-Add review buttons on your website.
-Perhaps even incentivise reviews with freebies and broadcast this promotion via social media.
-Whatever happens, be sure to respond to reviews, whether positive or negative.
+Use your email database to ask your customers for reviews on the sites where you’d most like testimonials (eg Yell.com, Tripadvisor, Trustpilot).
+Add review buttons on your website, and remind customers to leave you a review when sending invoices etc. Whatever happens, be sure to respond to reviews, whether positive or negative.
 Don’t delete negative comments.

 7. Leverage social media